beardedsteaks/codecademy/portfolio_projects/mixedmessages/readme.md

 **How to Run**

-This script is meant to be run in the terminal using Node.js
+This project was orginially built to run in the terminal using node.js.
+However, this message generator has been converted to a website (currently not hosted)

-    node script.js

 **Project Tasks**